 6 – ABBOTSBURY

-From March to October you can also visit the Abbotsbury Swannery.
-Stroll the paths and watch hundreds of swans relax in the protected waters.
+From March to October you can also visit the Abbotsbury Swannery, where you can watch hundreds of swans relax in the protected waters.
 In nesting season, it’s the only place in the world where you can walk through a colony of nesting Mute Swans.

 7 – WEST BAY